ClaudioMoriello/ClaudioMoriello/README.md

 I have a strong passion for AI, with a particular interest in ML and DL techniques.

-I'm always looking for new opportunities to learn and grow, and I'm excited about the future of AI.
+I'm always looking for new opportunities to learn and grow.

 If you're interested in working together, feel free to contact me.